This article explains how to setup your Smoothwall so that you are able to allow the use of Microsoft Office 365 clients.

 For more information see our help topic, Creating authentication exceptions.

-- Also add the following categories to Authentication Exceptions:
+Also, ensure that the following categories are added to Authentication Exceptions:

 - Software Updates